Body Renewal Tip

 The Acutip delivers pulses of light energy which cause the blood within the vein to coagulate, eventually destroying the vessel which is later reabsorbed by your body.
 Blood flow will then be redirected to veins deeper below your skin's surface - where it should be.

 The Cutera Acutip can remove bothersome small, facial veins (or "telangiectasia") quickly without bruising or complication.
-Cherry angiomas (small red lesions found on non exposed areas such as the abdomen) respond to Acutip therapy usually with just one treatment

-The actual treatment will only take a few minutes.
-And, since there is no need to apply gel or topical anesthetic, your total appointment time can easily fit into your lunch hour.
+The actual treatment will only take a few minutes, and, since there is no need to apply gel or topical anesthetic, your total appointment time can easily fit into your lunch hour.